NEIL CUMMINS ELEMENTARY SCHOOL

-Neil Cummins Elementary School is an award-winning public school of approximately 500 preschool through fifth grade students in the Larkspur-Corte Madera School District located in Corte Madera, California, in scenic Marin County, just north of San Francisco’s Golden Gate.
+Neil Cummins Elementary School is an award-winning public school of approximately 550 kindergarten through fifth grade students in the Larkspur-Corte Madera School District located in Corte Madera, California, in scenic Marin County, just north of San Francisco’s Golden Gate.
 The school was named a California Distinguished School in 2023!
 This is a community that strongly supports public education with a parcel tax, bond issue, and SPARK, a non-profit organization that raises money to support programs that are at risk due to ongoing budget cuts.

-In addition to a strong academic program, the school provides enrichment programs including music, lab science, library, and motor skills / physical education.
-These opportunities are made possible in large part by funding and volunteer support from a strong, active parent base, SPARK Foundation and PTA, community businesses, supportive citizens and a generous art grant through Marin Community Foundation.
-The staff includes approximately 100 full and part-time certificated employees (including special educators, speech therapists, academic and English language support specialists, a nurse, a counselor, and librarian) and classified staff, including campus support personnel, para educators, office staff, and custodial and maintenance support.
+In addition to a strong academic program, the school provides enrichment programs including music, lab science, library, and physical education.
+These opportunities are made possible in large part by funding and volunteer support from a strong, active parent base, SPARK Foundation and PTO, community businesses, and supportive citizens.
+The staff includes approximately 60 full and part-time certificated employees (including special educators, speech therapists, academic and English language support specialists, a nurse, a counselor, and librarian) and classified staff, including campus support personnel, para educators, office staff, and custodial and maintenance support.

 School Vision Statement

 We believe all children are capable of learning, and it is our responsibility to provide a rich, positive, safe and engaging learning environment that fosters a desire to learn and meet the challenges of a changing world.

 School Mission Statement

-Together our staff, parents, students and community are dedicated to the ongoing education of all young people in the Neil Cummins School.
+Together our staff, parents, students and community are dedicated to the ongoing education of all young people at Neil Cummins Elementary School.